Tutorial | Automation scenarios#

 Turn off auto-triggers#

 Now that we have finished testing triggers for this scenario, let’s remember to switch them off to avoid unwanted runs.
-There are two levels of controls to be aware of:
+At this point, you have seen two levels of control:

 • The On/Off switch for an individual trigger.